gnrfan/extract-values/README.md

 Extract Values
 ==============

-A Python module for extracting values out of a string using a simple pattern of named group of characters delimited by a pair of opening and closing delimiters as a simpler alternative to using regular expressions.
+A Python module for extracting values out of a string using a simple pattern instead of a regular expression by defining groups of named characters using a pair of opening and closing delimiters.

 Examples: